 Specialty Pharmacy DEA Compliance and PBM Audit Defense

 While Specialty Pharmacies Face the Same Compliance Burdens as Other Types of Pharmacies, the Unique Nature and High Cost of Specialty Medications Means that These Pharmacies Often Fact Enhanced Scrutiny from the DEA and Their PBMs.
-Is Your Specialty Pharmacy Compliant?
+Does Your Specialty Pharmacy adhere to Pharmacy Compliance guidelines?
 Contact Us to Find Out.